Piercarlo Ghinzani: Formula One

-After beginning with Osella, halfway through the season Ghinzani was hired by the Toleman team to partner fellow Italian Teo Fabi.
+After beginning with Osella, Ghinzani was hired by the Toleman team halfway through the season to partner fellow Italian Teo Fabi.
 Although the car at times displayed flashes of competitiveness (Fabi managed to qualify on pole in Germany), it was marred by unreliability problems, and both drivers were forced to retire for the rest of the season.
 In he returned to Osella, but his second stint with the team, which was running a turbocharged Alfa Romeo V8 engine, was unsuccessful.